PrivatePuffin/zfs-compression-test/README.md

 ## Important notes
 - Make sure you do not have zfs installed already via other means
-- This assumes a clean install with sudo installed
+- This assumes a clean install with sudo, unzip, wget and git installed

 ## How setup